MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 **The takeaway**: More concurrent tasks = less memory per task.
 This is controlled by `spark.executor.cores`—fewer cores per executor means fewer concurrent tasks and more memory for each task to work with.

-## Common memory issues (and how to fix them)

-### OutOfMemoryError

-**What you'll see**: Executors failing with OOM errors

-**Why it happens**:
-- Executor memory too small for workload
-- Too many concurrent tasks per executor
-- Large objects in user memory
-- Insufficient memory overhead for native operations

-**How to fix it**:
-1. Increase `spark.executor.memory`
-2. Increase `spark.executor.memoryOverhead`
-3. Reduce `spark.executor.cores` (fewer concurrent tasks)
-4. Increase number of partitions to reduce per-task data

-### Excessive disk spilling

-**What you'll see**: Poor performance, high disk I/O in Spark UI, spill metrics showing large values

-**Why it happens**:
-- Insufficient execution memory
-- Too much memory used for caching
-- Large shuffle operations

-**How to fix it**:
-1. Increase executor memory
-2. Reduce caching if execution memory is more critical
-3. Increase shuffle partitions: `spark.sql.shuffle.partitions`
-4. Use more efficient serialization (Kryo instead of Java)

-### GC overhead limit exceeded

-**What you'll see**: Executors spending excessive time in garbage collection

-**Why it happens**:
-- Too many small objects in heap
-- Insufficient heap size
-- Memory fragmentation

-**How to fix it**:
-1. Increase executor memory
-2. Tune JVM GC parameters
-3. Consider using off-heap memory
-4. Reduce object creation in user code
-5. Use primitive types instead of objects where possible

 ## Best practices

 Here are some tips to keep your Spark jobs running smoothly: